verrazzano/docs/content/en/docs/customize/opensearch.md

 - `JVM heap memory`

    The heap size is the amount of RAM allocated to the Java Virtual Machine of an OpenSearch node.
 The OpenSearch process is very memory intensive and close to 50% of the memory available on a node should be allocated to JVM.
 The JVM machine uses memory because the Lucene process needs to know where to look for index values on disk.
 The other 50% is required for the file system cache which keeps data that is regularly accessed in memory.
-   As a general rule, you should set `-Xms` and `-Xmx` to the SAME value, which should be 50% of your total available RAM subject to a maximum of (approximately) 31GB.
+   As a general rule, you should set `-Xms` and `-Xmx` to the SAME value, which should be 50% of your total available RAM subject to a maximum of (approximately) 31 GiB.

 - `CPU`